-As of July 12, 2002, we operate 31 entertainment centers.
+As of August 4, 2002, we operated 31 entertainment centers.
 The combination of the relatively small number of locations and the significant investment associated with each new entertainment complex may cause our operating results to fluctuate significantly.
 Due to this relatively small number of locations, poor results of operations at any one entertainment complex could materially affect our profitability.
 Historically, new entertainment centers experience a drop in revenues after their first year of operation, and we do not expect that in subsequent years any increases in comparable revenues will be meaningful.
 Additionally, because of the substantial up-front financial requirements to open new entertainment centers, the investment risk related to any one entertainment complex is much larger than that associated with most other companies' restaurant or entertainment venues.

-Our results of operations are dependent upon the efforts of our senior management. $% \label{eq:control_eq}$
+Our results of operations are dependent upon the efforts of our senior management.